Utilizing Preventive Maintenance to Promote Machine Autonomy

 Consistent cleaning is a waste of time if the source of contamination is not removed.
-Removal of contamination sources is achieved with the following measures:
+Removing contamination sources is achieved with the following measures:

-- Installation of barriers and sealing if desired components.
+- Installation of barriers and sealing desired components

-Every maintenance activity can be successful if it is regularly monitored.
+Maintenance activity is most successful when it is regularly monitored.
 The easiest way to do this is by setting timelines for these activities.
 Setting timelines prevents deviation in steps and procedures.
-Basic things that a maintenance timeline standard should cover include:
+Basic tasks that a maintenance timeline standard should cover include:

 - What to include in these checks